-There are a number of conditions precedent to the Toronto Dominion's investment in the Preferred Stock Shares, including a \$5\$ million investment in the Preferred Stock Shares by Prime VIII to complement the \$15\$ million investment by Toronto Dominion.
+There are a number of conditions precedent to Toronto Dominion's investment in the Preferred Stock Shares, including a \$5 million investment in the Preferred Stock Shares by Prime VIII to complement the \$15 million investment by Toronto Dominion.
 In addition, the Company must seek and obtain amendments to its senior credit facilities to the satisfaction of Toronto Dominion.
-The term sheet provides that the Preferred Stock Shares shall be convertible at any time into freely tradeable Class A common stock of the Company.
-It is possible that this term will be accommodated through the Company's entering to a registration rights agreement with the holders of the Preferred Stock.
+These conditions were satisfied by clsoing.
+The Preferred Stock Shares are to be convertible at any time into Class A common stock of the Company with registration rights.